zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/inertia/_index.md

 To get the faster page visits with Inertia, links between pages have to be done with the special Inertia `<Link>` component, which is just an `<a>` with a surrounding event handler to do the Ajax request.
 We will have to tweak our Markdown2HTML rendering to be aware when to use a classic `a` and when a `Link`, depending on the target page.
 But this is not a blocker.
 Having the normal `a` tags would just be today's behavior with a full page load.

-Something similar is already implemented for the sidbar nav links in the prototype MR.
+Something similar is already implemented for the sidebar nav links in the prototype MR.

 #### No more "cold start" on every page load

 Today, every page load "resets" everything JS-related to zero, and rebuilds it.
 While this has all the downsides described above, it also has the hidden benefit of built-in garbage collection.
 Any memory leak is shut by just starting over.

-With Inerta, in case we have existing Vue components with memory leaks (like not cleaning up event handlers), we would now be much more likely to run into these memory leaks, because we never do such a full "reset".
+With Inertia potential Vue components with memory leaks (like not cleaning up event handlers), would now be more likely to create problems for end-users, because we stop doing full "resets" upon navigation.

 #### Differences in how redirects, rails flash and history are handled